Last updated on 30 September 2019

 Sleep with your knees bent and keep a pillow between the legs as well as under the abdomen.
 This provides relief from backache, acidity, and shortness of breath experienced during pregnancy.
 You must change sides as per your comfort level.

 *Tip: Use a pillow that is soft as well as firm to mould around your baby bump and doesn’t put an undue stress on your back, belly or legs.
-If you are searching such a pillow, grab it here for less than 20$.

 Regular exercise during pregnancy helps to strengthen your muscles, improve posture, relieve backache and anxiety, keeps blood sugar under control, and improves your stamina required for labor and delivery.